Wednesday, 22 July 2009

 Modern Italian Politics

-Perhaps the most marked development in politics during the Berlusconi years was the attempt to rehabilitate Mussolini and his fascist party.
+Perhaps the most marked development in politics during the Silvio Berlusconi years was the attempt to rehabilitate Mussolini and his fascist party.
 Italy’s former Prime Minister, Silvio Berlusconi, on numerous occasions, praised the fascist “Duce” Benito Mussolini.
 According to him, Mussolini had “done a great deal of good”.

 Revisionism

-According to the historian R J B Bosworth, “It is true that much revisionism of the Berlusconi years is hard to take seriously.
-The slew of biographies and memoirs devoted to praising 'good Fascists' mostly fall well below acceptable academic standard.
-In devoting himself without reserve to the idea in which he believed'.
-But the quality of the research base of such works, and the decisions about which facts to include and which to exclude are too blatantly slanted to make much impact on scholarship.
+It would take a historian a considerable amount of time to sift through over 100 current biographies of Mussolini to determine whether this revisionist trend has had any impact on academia.
+According to the historian R.J.B.
+Bosworth, “It is true that much revisionism of the Berlusconi years is hard to take seriously.
+The slew of biographies and memoirs devoted to praising 'good Fascists' mostly fall well below an acceptable academic standard.
+In devoting himself without reserve to the idea in which he believed.
+But the quality of the research base of such works, and the decisions about which facts to include and which to exclude, are too blatantly slanted to make much impact on scholarship.
 [1]

 It is not that difficult to challenge these falsehoods.
 A more objective and truthful examination of the facts would also lead us to a different picture.
-Mussolini’s prime goal was to create a new.
-“Roman Empire” around the Mediterranean Sea.
+Mussolini’s prime goal was to create a new—the “Roman Empire” around the Mediterranean Sea.

 To achieve this goal, the Italian fascists invaded and occupied North Africa and areas of Yugoslavia.
-To justify the slaughter of Jews, Africans and Slavs the fascists classified them as “subhuman.”
+To justify the slaughter of Jews, Africans and Slavs, the fascists classified them as “subhuman.”
 This discrimination was done in defence of a “pure Italian race.”
 According to historian Carlo Moos, Italian racial laws were very similar to the Nazi’s and belonged to “a long-existing, general-fascist racial concept” [3]

 The rise of Fascism